 These are perfect in my Oatmeal Raisin Cookie Ice Cream!
 Check out the recipe here.

 I loved the packages of oatmeal cookies when I was a kid.
 My parents went for Oreos, and I went for the white-iced oatmeal classics.
-Equally as good dipped in cold milk!
+Equally good dipped in cold milk!

 When I set out to make a homemade version (because who doesn’t love a homemade cookie?), I was surprised to see raisins on the package ingredients.
 I didn’t remember biting into a raisin or necessarily tasting a chewy, delicious raisin.
 I quickly realized these processed little gems included hidden raisins.
 They must have been ground to smithereens because they were undetectable.
 That’s just what I was going to do!